 The review of the website development indicates that the functionalities meet user requirements.
-Acquiring, assessing, documenting, and verifying requirements are crucial processes in the agile methodology (De Lucia & Qusef, 2010).
-These requirements are based on the outcomes of discussions and the completion of open questions related to strengthening TPD through continuous mentorship with empowered communities that have flexible access.
-This website can bridge the needs of users to improve TPD by providing activities such as comprehensive training, both structured and adapted to user requests, on topics such as teacher administration documentation, teaching strategies, and other essential skill upgrades.
-Another activity is the existence of a forum consisting of an empowered community in which diverse stakeholders can engage in discussions about certain topics.
+In the Agile methodology, acquiring, assessing, documenting, and verifying requirements are crucial processes (De Lucia & Qusef, 2010).
+These requirements are derived from discussions and open-ended feedback related to strengthening TPD through continuous mentorship and empowered communities with flexible access.
+This website bridges the needs of users to improve TPD by providing activities such as comprehensive training, both structured and adapted to user requests, on topics such as teacher administration documentation, teaching strategies, and other essential skill upgrades.
+It also provides a forum consisting for an empowered community in which diverse stakeholders can engage in discussions about certain topics.
 The forum can be organized on a regular or as-needed base in response to issues identified by forum participants.
 Users come from a variety of backgrounds, including teachers, others in the community, lecturers, and practitioners.
 In this situation, the organizers, who are LPTK lecturers, might invite these users to the discussion forum.
-The forum can also be used for establishing symposiums or other training programs, either online or offline, based on agreements.
+The forum can also be used to establish symposiums or other training programs, either online or offline, based on agreements.
 In addition, the forum may investigate recommendations for establishing criteria for qualified teachers or other relevant topics through a research collaboration scheme.
-In concept, the forum can be used to address a variety of issues by gathering viewpoints from many important stakeholders who are registered and engaged in the forum.
+In concept, the forum can be used to address a variety of issues by gathering viewpoints from multiple important stakeholders who are registered and engaged in the forum.
 Users receive appreciation with certificates for their participation in training assignments as well as for their publication in journal papers or news.
 The results of user publications go through an editorial stage to ensure that the content is relevant and follows scientific principles.
 As organizers, LPTK lecturers also serve as editors.
 Accessibility is an essential qualitative attribute in website development (Miranda, 2021b; Miranda et al., 2024).
 All TPD activities are easily accessible to all users.

 The community discussion forum feature is designed to support Teacher Professional Development (TPD), but to maintain user engagement, a structured strategy is necessary.
-The strategies include: a) Regular Content Updates: Every month, we will update discussion topics in the forum based on current education trends, challenges identified through user feedback, and recommendations from LPTK lecturers and practitioners; b) Gamification Features: We will introduce awards for active users, such as a points system where accumulated points can be redeemed for training participation; c) Community Support Features: The forum will provide assistance and support to users in order to help them overcome technical or other challenges.
+The strategies include: a) Regular Content Updates: Every month, discussion topics in the forum will be updated based on current education trends, challenges identified through user feedback, and recommendations from LPTK lecturers and practitioners; b) Gamification Features: We will introduce awards for active users, such as a points system where accumulated points can be redeemed for training participation; c) Community Support Features: The forum will provide assistance and support to users in order to help them address technical or other challenges.